outsinre/outsinre.github.com/_posts/2018-03-26-policy-routing.md

 root@tux ~ # rc-update add dnsmasq default
 ```

-Presented with blocked domains, *dnsmasq* resolves them into IPs which in turn are added into the *gfwlist* set. *dnsmasq* now has *ipset* support and resolved IPs can be added to *gfwlist* automatically as long as we configure it properly.
+1. Dnsmasq is presented with predefined blocked domains.
+Dnsmasq resolves them into IPs upon receiving DNS query.

-## Configuration
+2. Dnsmasq now has builtin Ipset support and the resolved IPs can be added to 'gfwlist' IP set automatically.

-### Files
+## Configuration Files

 All options within the default */etc/dnsmasq.conf* are commented out.
 We can leave that as a reference but load configuration from separate files.